-- course instructor.
 Students should also obtain, read, and be sure they understand the Department of Economics' Statement on Academic Honesty.
-This Statement is available on the course website. - VI.
+This Statement is available on the course website.

+VI.
 Disabilities Accommodations.
-If you anticipate barriers related to the format or requirements of this course, if you have emergency medical information to share with us, or if you need to make arrangements in case the building must be evacuated, please inform us as soon as possible.
-If disability related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please establish an accommodation plan with the Disability Center (http://disabilitycenter.missouri.edu), S5 Memorial Union, 573-882-4696, and then notify us of your eligibility for reasonable accommodations.
-For other MU resources for students with disabilities, click on "Disability Resources" on the MU homepage. - VII.
+If you anticipate barriers related to the format or requirements of this course, if you have emergency medical information to share with me, or if you need to make arrangements in case the building must be evacuated, please let me know as soon as possible.

+If disability related accommodations are necessary (for example, a note taker, extended time on exams, captioning), please establish an accommodation plan with the MU Disability Center, S5 Memorial Union, 573-882-4696, and then notify me of your eligibility for reasonable accommodations.
+For other MU resources for persons with disabilities, click on "Disability Resources" on the MU homepage.

+VII.
 Intellectual Pluralism.
 The University community welcomes intellectual diversity and respects student rights.
-Students who have questions or concerns regarding the atmosphere in this class (including respect for diverse opinions) may contact the Departmental Chair or Divisional Director; the Director of the Office of Students Rights and Responsibilities or the MU Office for Civil Rights & Title IX.
-All students will have the opportunity to submit an anonymous evaluation of the instructors at the end of the course. - VIII.
+Students who have questions or concerns regarding the atmosphere in this class (including respect for diverse opinions) may contact the departmental chair or divisional director; the director of the Office of Students Rights and Responsibilities; the MU Equity Office, or equity@missouri.edu.

+All students will have the opportunity to submit an anonymous evaluation of the instructor at the end of the course.

+- VIII.
 Academic Inquiry, Course Discussion and Privacy.
 University of Missouri System Executive Order No. 38 lays out principles regarding the sanctity of classroom discussions at the university.
 The policy is described fully in Section 200.015 of the Collected Rules and Regulations.
 In this class, students may make audio or video recordings of course activity unless specifically prohibited by the faculty member.
 However, the redistribution of audio or video recordings of statements or comments from the course to individuals who are not students in the course is prohibited without the express permission of the faculty member and of any students who are recorded.
 Students found to have violated this policy are subject to discipline in accordance with provisions of section 200.020 of the Collected Rules and Regulations of the University of Missouri pertaining to student conduct matters. - IX.
 Student Preparation.
 A microeconomics course at the level of Economics 7451 and mathematics training at the level of Economics 8370 are required prerequisites.
 Exceptions are granted only by instructor's consent.
 These are minimal requirements.
 The well-prepared student will also have 3 semesters of calculus, one semester of linear algebra, and perhaps a semester of advanced calculus.